ecadlabs/taquito/docs/wallet_API.md

 await op.confirmation();
 ```

-If you want to send a transaction to a contract, the process is very similar with the addition of the `parameter` property that must point to the entrypoint you are targetting and the value you want to pass:
+If you want to send a transaction to a contract, the process is very similar with the addition of the `parameter` property that must point to the entrypoint you are targeting and the value you want to pass:

 ```js
 const op = await Tezos.wallet